- Online Training

 Wrapping It Up

 Let’s remember that the squat is a movement pattern, not an exercise that requires a person to put a barbell on their back.
 These 9 examples are barely scratching the surface of what you can do to creatively squat pain-free.
-If you need more, I would encourage you to check out my list of 101 Squat Variations.

 In terms of training through pain, or around pain, it is very important to get at least one professional medical opinion on your situation.
 Working with a doctor, chiropractor, physical therapist or other pain specialists in conjunction with intelligent programming is a great combination to get you healthy.